-The assignments are submitted via ICA's EPA platform.
+The assignment would be submitted via ICA's EPA platform.

-They will be marked by the assessor to an agreed standard mark scheme.
+This will be marked by the assessor to an agreed standard mark scheme.

 Following marking, the assessor will determine areas to explore in more detail as part of the Professional Discussion.
 This may include relevant stretching questions for high achieving apprentices in order to help identify if they can meet the criteria for a distinction grade.